LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 ---

 ## Rate limits

 A rate limit is the number of requests the API can receive in a specific time period.
 API rate limiting helps ensure that the API runs efficiently and is available to all users.
 It also prevents abuse and denial-of-service attacks.
 Once the limit is reached, API requests from the client fail.

-{Describe the rate limits for the API}
+{Describe the rate limits for the API.}

 **Example 1:**